drohanashM/Predictive-Analytics-MDTS4214-Assignments/README.md

-# Predictive-Analytics-Assignment-1
+# Predictive-Analytics-Assignments
-This repository contains the ipynb file for the assignment which is based on the Boston Housing data set.
+This repository contains the required files for the assignments for the paper Predictive Analytics.